Skip to main content

 For students

-While an educational advisor (sometimes referred to as an agent or counsellor) can help you navigate the process of moving abroad to study, it is important to choose your advisor carefully.
+An educational advisor (sometimes referred to as an agent or counsellor) can help you navigate the process of moving abroad to study.
+It is important to choose your advisor carefully and check that they are reputable.

 Choosing an advisor